After failed coup, Erdogan vows to build barracks in central Istanbul

 Erdogan told the crowd the barracks would serve as a city museum.
 He also said he would knock down the historic Ataturk Cultural Centre to build Turkey's first opera house at Taksim Square, as well as open a mosque.

-Taksim and Gezi, one of the city's few green spots, have long symbolised the secular Turkish Republic, developed in the years after the collapse of the Ottoman caliphate.
+Taksim and Gezi, one of the city's few green spots, have long symbolized the secular Turkish Republic, developed in the years after the collapse of the Ottoman caliphate.

 (Reporting by Ayla Jean Yackley; Editing by Seda Sezer and Clarence Fernandez)